oscarotero/simple-crud/README.md

 ### Fields

 There are some special classes for manage fields.
 The purpose of these classes is convert the data between the database and the entity.
-For example, in MySql the format used to store datetime values is "Y-m-d H:i:s", so the class SimpleCrud\Fields\Datetime converts any string or Datetime instance to this format.
+For example, in Mysql the format used to store datetime values is "Y-m-d H:i:s", so the class SimpleCrud\Fields\Datetime converts any string or Datetime instance to this format.
 This not overwrite the value of the row (you will keep the Datetime instance), only converts the data to be stored.
 The available fields are:

 * Field: It's the default field.
 * Datetime: Converts a string or Datetime instance to "Y-M-d H:i:s"